 - open-top trailer bodies

 - windshield wipers

-Roadcheck inspectors aren’t concerned only with vehicles, either.
-Assessment extends to drivers, too.
+Roadcheck inspectors aren’t concerned only with vehicles, either; the assessment also extends to drivers.
 They must have current operating credentials and have to provide their hours of service (HOS) documentation.
-HOS was, in fact, the focus of the most recent event.
-Additionally, drivers are checked for seat belt usage and drug or alcohol impairment.
+Drivers are checked for seatbelt usage and drug or alcohol impairment, among other things.

 While the Roadcheck looks at all the critical components of commercial vehicles, each year has a specific focus that inspectors will zero in on.
 For 2021, that focus is on lighting and the aforementioned hours of service.

 Why lighting?
 Well, based on data from the Federal Motor Carrier Safety Administration, the most common vehicle violation discovered in 2020 was “lamps inoperable”—yep, lighting.
 Similarly, during 2020’s Roadcheck, hours of service were a huge driver-centric violation.

 How Shops Can Prepare a Truck for Roadcheck